Prest Group · sales-conversion consultancy

 Before that, he served as an IT specialist in the U.S. Army National Guard, including a tour in Afghanistan.

 Prest Group is the sales-conversion practice that came out of that work.
-The shop is deliberately small.
-Every engagement is handled directly.
-No handoffs, no junior staff, no templated playbook.
+The shop is small on purpose.
+Every engagement is handled directly: no handoffs, no junior staff, no templated playbook.
+You run the call.
+He reads the swing.

 04 / The Receipt